There is a huge choice of places to dance. And we think you might dance for joy when you see the new ecolodge!

 Choose from several on-site locations:

-Our 64 square metre (8 m x 8 m) dance room with sprung floor and warm Marmoleum surface
+Our 64 square metre (8 m x 8 m) dance room with sustainable flooring, Marmoleum.
+Enjoy the warm feel and colour.

 The spacious terrace in our courtyard or you might even choose to dance 50 metres from the courtyard through the 8 arches that lead to the pool or even around the fountain!